Interstitial Cystitis

 Interstitial Cystitis: Overview

-Alternative Names: IC, Painful Bladder Syndrome, PBS, Bladder Pain Syndrome, BPS, Hypersensitive Bladder Syndrome
+Alternative names: IC, Painful Bladder Syndrome, PBS, Bladder Pain Syndrome, BPS, Hypersensitive Bladder Syndrome

 Interstitial Cystitis (IC) refers to an uncomfortable and annoying inflammatory condition of the bladder.
 The classic symptoms include urinary frequency and pain above the pubic region.
 The interstitial cystitis patient has a small capacity, irritated bladder.
 Urgency and pain intensity can vary greatly from patient to patient.
 No one is certain of the cause.